ReconCycle Project: Self-reconfiguration of a robotic workcell for the recycling of electronic waste

 ReconCycle aims to substantially reduce human effort and increase accuracy and efficiency of recycling.
 As ReconCycle uses highly compliant robots, humans will be able to operate together with the machines to complete the missing steps.
 This reduces automation complexity further and brings this project into a feasible regime.

-The results of the project Reconcycle, regarding the reconfiguration of recyclicng workcells, will be presented at Trade fair for automation, mechatronics, sensor technology, measurement technologies (IFAM 2023), Ljubljana, Slovenia from March 7th to March 9th 2023.
+The results of the project, regarding the automatic disassembly of smoke detectors, were presented at the trade fair for automation, mechatronics, sensor technology, and measurement technologies (IFAM 2024) in Ljubljana, Slovenia from February 13th–15th 2024.